 • Flow Battery.
-Flow batteries store energy by chemically changing the electrolyte (vanadium) or by plating zinc (zinc bromide).
+Flow batteries store energy electrochemically by pumping electrolyte from storage tanks through a series of cells at high pressure.
 According to the Lazard LCOS 4.0 Report, flow batteries have an optimal power capacity of between 25 kW - 100 MW and an anticipated useful life of twenty (20) years.
-While flow batteries typically have minimal storage capacity degradation and limited potential for fire, they require expensive components and have a comparatively high balance of system costs.
+Further assessment on this technology using the Lazar LCOS 7.0 Report, generally supports that flow batteries typically have minimal storage capacity degradation and limited potential for fire, while requiring expensive components such as membranes and catalysts and have a comparatively high balance of system, operations and maintenance cost compared to static batteries.
 Specifically, the raw materials are expensive, and the cost of operation and maintenance are very high.
 Flow batteries also have reduced efficiency due to high mechanical losses, and high maintenance requirements.
 They require massive scale to reach competitive cost points which, along with the above, limits applications to niche markets.

 • Lead-Acid.
 Lead-acid batteries are the most commonly utilized battery storage technology, and are the primary battery utilized in automotive vehicles.
 The Lazard LCOS 4.0 Report notes that they have an optimal power capacity of 1 - 100+ MW and an anticipated useful life of between three and five years.
-Furthermore, while lead-acid batteries are relatively low cost and can be utilized for multiple purposes, they have a poor depth of discharge, short lifespan, low energy density and a large footprint as compared to other technologies.
+Furthermore, while lead-acid batteries are relatively low cost and can be utilized for multiple purposes, they have a poor depth of discharge, short lifespan, low energy density and a large environmental footprint as compared to other technologies.